 Group I (1) (2) (3)

-The proposed nomination of the Adair Park Historic District meets the above referenced specific criteria as well as the minimum criteria for an Historic District as set out in section 16-20.004 of the Code of Ordinances of the City of Atlanta.
+The proposed nomination of the Grant Park Historic District meets the above referenced specific criteria, as well as, the minimum criteria for a Historic District as set out in Section 16-20.004 of the Code of Ordinances of the City of Atlanta